Special Education (Grades P-12) M.Ed. (Online)

-- Possess or be eligible for a Georgia level four certificate or equivalent or possess or be eligible for a Certificate of Eligibility for an Induction certificate.
+- Possess or be eligible for a Georgia level four certificate or equivalent.
 Certification must be in Special Education: Adaptive Curriculum or Special Education: General Curriculum.
-Candidates who have completed all requirements for the Certificate of Eligibility for an Induction certificate have until the end of the first semester to obtain the certificate.

 - Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

 - Submit a personal statement of purpose, not to exceed 200 words, that identifies the applicant’s reasons for pursuing graduate study and how admission into the program relates to the applicant’s professional aspirations.

 - Submit a completed “Disclosure and Affirmation Form” that addresses misconduct disclosure, the Code of Ethics for Educators, and tort liability insurance.

 Applicants may be approved for provisional admission based on the quality of the admission material presented.
 Provisional students must earn grades of “B” or higher in their first nine (9) credits of course work after admission and meet any other stipulations outlined by the department to be converted to regular status.